 Princeton University is committed to ensuring that all of its community members can learn, work, and thrive in a safe, supportive, and fair environment, free from sexual misconduct and all forms of discrimination.

 As part of this commitment, the University has engaged in ongoing and proactive efforts to enhance the effectiveness of our policies and procedures related to Title IX.
 We also continually seek to expand the scope of our resources, as well as our educational and programming initiatives.
+Related information appearing below provides context and details about the University's continuing work to address recent student concerns.

 In recent years, the University has taken a number of significant steps to bolster the support it offers under Title IX by: